phanxipang/fansipan/docs/advanced/response-decoder.md

 ### Creating Custom Decoder

 To create a custom decoder, you need to implement [`DecoderInterface`](https://github.com/jenky/atlas/blob/main/src/Contracts/DecoderInterface.php) which defines the structure that a decoder must have.
-The contract contains two methods: `supports` and `decode` where you can implement your own logic to decode the response body.
+The contract contains only one method: `decode` where you can implement your own logic to decode the response body.
 Then you can start using it in your request.

 ```php
 use Jenky\Atlas\Contracts\DecoderInterface;